EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Mich/On Food and Cooking.md

 - *According to business legend, the American Gail Borden reinvented evaporated milk around 1853 after a rough transatlantic crossing that sickened the ship’s cows.
 Borden added large amounts of sugar to keep his concentrated milk from spoiling.*

-- *For sweetened condensed milk, the milk is first concentrated by evaporation, and then table sugar is added to give a total sugar concentration of about 55%.*

 - *For sweetened condensed milk, the milk is first concentrated by evaporation, and then table sugar is added to give a total sugar concentration of about 55%.
-Microbes can’t grow at this osmotic pressure, so sterilization is unnecessary.*
+Microbes can’t grow at this [osmotic](https://en.wikipedia.org/wiki/Osmotic_pressure) pressure, so sterilization is unnecessary.*

 - *Powdered or dry milk is the result of taking evaporation to the extreme.
 Milk is pasteurized at a high temperature; then about 90% of its water is removed by vacuum evaporation, and the remaining 10% in a spray drier*

-- *Cooking Sweetened Condensed Milk Because it contains concentrated protein and sugar, sweetened condensed milk will “caramelize” (actually, undergo the Maillard browning reaction, p.
-778*
+- *Cooking Sweetened Condensed Milk Because it contains concentrated protein and sugar, sweetened condensed milk will “caramelize” (actually, undergo the Maillard browning reaction.*

 - *Milk foams are more fragile than egg foams and whipped cream, and are generally made immediately before serving, usually as a topping for coffee drinks.*

 - *Milk owes its foaming power to its proteins, which collect in a thin layer around the pockets of air, isolate them, and prevent the water’s strong cohesive forces from popping the bubbles.
-Egg foams are also stabilized by proteins (p.
-101), while the foam formed by whipping cream is stabilized by fat (below, p.
-31).*
+Egg foams are also stabilized by proteins, while the foam formed by whipping cream is stabilized by fat.*

 - *Milk foams are more fragile and short-lived than egg foams because milk’s proteins are sparse — just 3% of the milk’s weight, where egg white is 10% protein*